Gut health for kids – what you need to know

 What should we eat for optimal gut health?

-I am offering a free 20-minute phone consultation if you have any concerns or questions relating to your child’s (or your own!) gut health, we can chat and see if I am the right person to help you.
-I am also offering a $99 initial nutritional medicine consultation if booked before Christmas.
+Jo offers a free 20-minute phone consultation if you have any concerns or questions relating to your child’s (or your own!) gut health.
+Head to her website for more information.

 Want the Wholehearted Family Health free healthy snacks recipe ebook?

 Download your copy here.